Khnumhotep II: North wall

+East wall

 The east wall houses the entrance to the shrine, as well as two large depictions of Khnumhotep II hunting in the marshes, one on the north side and the other on the south side.
 To the south he is harpooning two fishes and to the north he is fowling with a throwing stick.
 These hunting in the marshes scenes help protect the deceased in the afterlife as well as guarantee his rebirth through connotations of sexuality.
 Beneath him, north of the door, there are pictures of several people fishing and beneath him on the south side are representations of fighting boatmen.
 Collectively this wall represents the perpetual renewal of Khnumhotep II.

+South wall

 The fourth wall of this tomb, south wall, was dedicated to the celebration of the cult meal of Khnumhotep II and his wife Khety.
 The east end of the wall features the deceased seated in front of an offering table covered with offerings holding a flail, traditionally seen as a symbol of royalty or divinity, in his right hand.
 At the west end of the wall there is an illustration of Khety sitting in front of a full offering table.
 She is facing left and participating in her husband's meal presented by his cult.
 The shrine portrays a smaller version of the offering cult and in many ways can be seen as an expansion from the false door of the Old Kingdom, where a statue inside a niche could have been integrated.
 The placing of statues in the chapel itself is a new funerary art style that appeared in the Middle Kingdom tombs.